Arthur K. Snyder: Biography

 Snyder was born in the Lincoln Heights area of Los Angeles on November 10, 1932, and went to school in Los Angeles.
 He was a graduate of Los Angeles City College, with a major in speech, and of Pepperdine College, where he earned a bachelor of arts in political science.
 He "Worked his way through college as hod carrier, ditch digger, brick factory worker, sawmill worker, recreation director and private investigator."
-He earned a law degree at the University of Southern California while at the same time doing public relations work for the American Institute of Architects.
+He earned a Juris Doctor degree at the University of Southern California while at the same time doing public relations work for the American Institute of Architects.

 A Baptist, he was married on March 5, 1954, to his first wife, Mary Frances Neely, a teacher who was active in Highland Park and Eagle Rock civic affairs.
 They had two children, Neely Arthur, born 1960, and Miles John, born 1963.
 He was later married to Michele Noval, "who fought the councilman in a bitter divorce and child custody case."